 Crab is plentiful around the British and Irish shores and is possibly the most underrated of our native seafood.
-A fresh, meaty crab is just delicious when eaten fresh, and for me, by the sea.
-One of my all-time favourite sandwiches is at the Ship Inn, in Northumberland.
-The delicate sweet white meat, when tucked between two slices of thinly cut buttered brown bread, is the stuff of dreams in its simplicity and flavour.
+A fresh, meaty crab is just delicious when eaten fresh, and for us, by the sea.
+One of our all-time favorite sandwiches is at the Ship Inn, in Northumberland.
+The delicate sweet white meat, when tucked between two slices of thinly cut buttered brown bread, is the stuff of dreams in its simplicity and flavor.

 Time Required: 10 minutes

 - Place the crab on its back onto a large chopping board and snap off the tail flap, legs, and claws.
 With a fresh crab, this should be very easy.